netxms/netxms-doc/admin/advanced.rst

    * - HelpDeskLink
      - For JIRA integration should be set to “jira.hdlink” (without quotes)
    * - JiraIssueType
-     - Name of the JIRA issue type, which will be used by NetXMS.
+     - Name of the JIRA issue type, which will be used by |product_name|.
        Sample value: “Task” (without quotes)
    * - JiraLogin
      - Login of the JIRA user(This user should exist in JIRA system with with